lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 323

-components (compiler, kernel, and so on) of the operating system on
+components (compiler, kernel, and so on) of the operating classes on

 324